GamingThiefOfficial/FiveMServerEssentials/README.md

 https://docs.fivem.net/docs/server-manual/setting-up-a-server-vanilla/
 https://docs.fivem.net/docs/server-manual/server-commands/

-Most of the commented-out info (With the # (Hashtag) is commented out. easy way of knowing what is removable is anything with ">" at the end of it. some other comments can be but isn't recommended if you have many owners or if you think you will be turning off or on settings via CFG.
-Also, some things are controlled via TXADMIN but are commented out if thats the case. there is a note about this.
+Most of the commented-out info (With the # (Hashtag) is commented out. easy way of knowing what is removable is anything with ">" at the end of it. some other comments can be but it isn't recommended if you have many owners or if you think you will be turning off or on settings via CFG.
+Also, some things are controlled via TXADMIN but are commented out if that is the case. there is a note about this.

 If you delete the top two lines. help can be found via my server: